write-for-ilr/write-for-ilr.github.io/README.md

     **NOTE:** Remember to include your full name, full postal address with post code and mobile number.

  4. Someone suggested to send representation letter to Home Office.
-Find letter and email address here: <https://old.reddit.com/r/ukvisa/comments/1kl3bup/tell_the_home_office_not_to_apply_the_10year_ilr/>.
-There's too much information on that page.
-So let me make it easy for you.
-First search for "Home Department" on that page.
-That's where the letter starts.
+Find letter and email address here: <https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mwpwwfc/>.
 The creator of that letter advices you to copy the letter and then personalize the letter to reflect your factual background.

     **NOTE:** Include full name, full postal address with post code at the bottom of your letter.